Invariance encoding in sliced-Wasserstein space for image classification with limited training data: Results

 We compared the proposed method with conventional classification methods with respect to classification accuracy, data efficiency, computational efficiency, and out-of-distribution robustness.
 In this respect, we have identified four state-of-the-art methods with data augmentation: MNISTnet \cite{paszke2019pytorch} (a shallow CNN model based on PyTorch's official example), the standard VGG11 model \cite{simonyan2014very}, the standard Resnet18 model \cite{he2016deep}, and the standard k-nearest neighbors (kNN) classifier model \cite{kramer2013k}.
 The CNN-based methods were implemented using Adam optimizer \cite{kingma2014adam} with $50$ epochs and a learning rate of $0.0005$.
 Singular value decomposition was used to obtain the basis vectors of the proposed method.
 The least possible number of basis vectors was chosen so that the sum of variances explained by the selected basis vectors in any class is at least $99\%$ of the total variance in that class, and subspaces corresponding to all classes have the same dimensionality.
 All methods saw the same set of training and test images.

-To evaluate the comparative performance of the methods, we selected the following datasets: MNIST \cite{lecun1998gradient}, Affine-MNIST, and the OMNIGLOT \cite{lake2015human} dataset.
-The MNIST and OMNIGLOT datasets were selected from \cite{lecun1998gradient} and \cite{lake2015human}, respectively.
+To evaluate the comparative performance of the methods, we selected the following datasets: MNIST, Affine-MNIST, OMNIGLOT, Brain MRI, Sign language, OAM (under the regular and the out-of-distribution setup), and FMNIST datasets.
+The handwritten character images of the MNIST and OMNIGLOT datasets were selected from \cite{lecun1998gradient} and \cite{lake2015human}, respectively.
+The 2D images from the middle slices of the 3D MRI data of the Brain MRI dataset and normalized HOGgles images of hand gestures of the Sign language dataset were collected from \cite{shifat2021radon}.
+The fashion object images (trouser, pullover, bag, ankle boot) of the FMNIST dataset were collected from \cite{xiao2017fashion}.
+The optical communication images (orbital angular momentum beam patterns) of the OAM dataset under the influence of various atmospheric turbulence levels were collected from \cite{nichols2018transport}.
+We tested the methods on the OAM dataset under two experimental setups: the regular setup, where the training and test sets contain images at the same turbulence level, and the out-of-distribution setup, where the training and test sets contain images at different turbulence levels.
 We randomly selected $8$ images from the OMNIGLOT dataset for training, and the rest were used for testing.
 The Affine-MNIST dataset was created using random Affine transformations (translation, isotropic/anisotropic scaling, shear, rotation) to both training and test sets of the MNIST dataset.
+To increase the classification complexity, random affine transformations were also added with the Brain MRI and FMNIST datasets.
 We also created a synthetic dataset using randomly selected ten classes of the OMNIGLOT dataset \cite{lake2015human}.
-The training set of the synthetic dataset contains randomly selected $1$ image per class, and the test set contains $200$ instances of the same image but observed under random affine transformations (translation, isotropic/anisotropic scaling, shear, and rotation).
+The training set of the synthetic dataset contains a randomly selected $1$ image per class, and the test set contains $200$ instances of the same image but observed under random affine transformations (translation, isotropic/anisotropic scaling, shear, and rotation).
 Fig.~\ref{fig:rf01}(a) illustrates the single image of the training set and a few sample images of the test set of a random class of the synthetic dataset.